kubernetes/kubernetes/docs/user-guide/docker-cli-to-kubectl.md

 nginx-http   run=nginx-app   run=nginx-app             80/TCP
 ```

-With kubectl, we create a [replication controller](replication-controller.md) which will make sure that N pods are running nginx (where in is the number of replicas stated in the spec, which defaults to 1).
+With kubectl, we create a [replication controller](replication-controller.md) which will make sure that N pods are running nginx (where N is the number of replicas stated in the spec, which defaults to 1).
 We also create a [service](services.md) with a selector that matches the replication controller's selector.
-See the [quick-start.md](quick-start.md) guide for more information.
+See the [Quick start](quick-start.md) for more information.

 #### docker ps